jensdietrich/null-annotation-inference/README.md

+# <span style="color:red">NOTE: PROJECT SUBMITTED WITH DOUBLE-BLIND SUBMISSION</span>

+<span style="color:red">__This is a snapshot of the project repository which is set to private to comply with the requirements of the double-blind submission process.
+Some refactoring was applied to remove author names from comments in code, and to rename packages and artifacts in order to avoid references to the author's organisation.
+The result of this refactoring has not been thouroughly tested -- its main purpose is to allow reviewers to inspect the code and results (cached in `experiments/`).
+A fully functional artifact and the actual repository will be made available to the artifact reviewers.__</span>

 # Tools for Inferring and Adding Nullability Annotations

 This is an engine to infer `@Nullable` annotations using a combination of dynamic and static analysis.
 Adding those annotations is